Pathways to AEI

 Outputs and Outcomes:

-This project will develop and apply a framework to understand crop-livestock farming systems in the Southern Sudanean zone of Mali, their components and the interactions and trade-offs, with the final goal of optimizing the system’s productivity.
+This project will develop and apply a framework to understand crop-livestock farming systems in the southern Sudanean zone of Mali, their components, and the interactions and trade-offs, the final goal being to optimize the system’s productivity.

 The specific objectives of the inception phase of the project are:

-Development of an exchange network to facilitate adaptive learning among project stakeholders;
+- Develop an exchange network to facilitate adaptive learning among project stakeholders.

 The deliverables of the inception phase of this project are:

-Suggestions for adaptation of the methods to be used, and the promising approaches to be tested in the second phase of the project.
+- Suggestions for adaptation of the methods to be used and the promising approaches to be tested in the project’s second phase.